-Will Warm Weather Stop the Outbreak of COVID-19?
+9. Will Warm Weather Stop the Spread of Coronavirus?

-It’s not yet known whether warmer temperatures will affect the spread of COVID-19.
-Other viruses, like the common cold or flu, spread more during the cold weather months, but doesn’t mean it’s impossible to become sick with these viruses during other months.
+It’s not yet known whether warmer temperatures will affect the spread of coronavirus.
+Other viruses, like the common cold or flu, spread more during the cold weather months, but it doesn’t mean it’s impossible to become sick with these viruses during hotter weather months.

 As of now, there is a lot more to learn about the transmissibility, severity and other features associated with COVID-19 and investigations are ongoing.